-i.
-The photocopies of identity documents shall invariably be attested by Gazetted officer/ Nazim/Administrator or an officer of MFB after original seen.

-- ii.
-In case of a salaried person, in addition to CNIC, an attested copy of his service card, or any other acceptable evidence of service, including, but not limited to a certificate from the employer will be obtained. - iii.
-In case of an individual with shaky/immature signatures, in addition to CNIC, a passport size photograph of the new account holder besides taking his right and left thumb impression on the specimen signature card will be obtained. - iv.
-In case of expired CNIC, account may be opened on the basis of attested copies of NADRA receipt/token and expired CNIC subject to condition that MFB shall obtain copy of renewed CNIC of such customer within 03 months of the opening of account.
-For CNICs which expire during the course of the customer's banking relationship, MFBs shall design/update their systems which can generate alerts about the expiry of CNICs at least 01 month before actual date of expiry and shall continue to take reasonable measures to immediately obtain copies of renewed CNICs, whenever expired.
-In this regard, MFBs are also permitted to utilize NADRA Verisys reports of renewed CNICs and retain copies in lieu of valid copy of CNICs.
-However, obtaining copy of renewed CNIC as per existing instructions will continue to be permissible. - v.
-In case, the CNIC does not contain a photograph, MFBs shall obtain following: - a.
+- i.
+The photocopies of identity documents shall invariably be attested by Gazetted officer/ Nazim/Administrator or an officer of MFB after original seen. - ii.
+In case of a salaried person, in addition to identity document, an attested copy of his service card, or any other acceptable evidence of service, including, but not limited to a certificate from the employer will be obtained. - iii.
+In case of an individual with shaky/immature signatures, in addition to identity document, a passport size photograph of the new account holder besides taking his right and left thumb impression on the specimen signature card will be obtained. - In case of expired identity document, account may be opened on the basis of attested copies of NADRA receipt/token and expired identity document subject to condition that MFB shall obtain copy of renewed identity document of such customer within 03 months of the opening of account.
+For identity documents which expire during the course of the customer's banking relationship, MFBs shall design/ update their systems which can generate alerts about the expiry of identity documents at least 01 month before actual date of expiry and shall continue to take reasonable measures to immediately obtain copies of renewed identity documents, whenever expired.
+In this regard, MFBs are also permitted to utilize NADRA Verisys reports of renewed identity documents and retain copies in lieu of valid copy of identity documents.
+However, where necessary, obtaining copy of renewed identity document as per existing instructions will continue to be permissible. - v.
+In case, the identity document does not contain a photograph, MFBs shall obtain following: - a.
 A duly attested copy of either driving license, service card, Nikkah Nama, birth certificate, Educational degree/certificate, pension book, insurance certificate. - b.
 A photograph duly attested by gazetted officer/Nazim/Administrator/bank officer. - c.
-A copy of CNIC without photograph duly attested by the same person who attested the photograph. - vi.
-MFBs shall obtain copies of CNICs of all the members of Governing and Executive Bodies of DHA or ask for delegation of power to Administrator under section (7) & (8) of the Pakistan Defence Housing Authority Order, 1980 and accept copy of CNIC of Administrator as well as authorized signatories for the purpose of opening accounts of DHA or similar other authorities subject to compliance of other requirements. - vii.
+A copy of identity document without photograph duly attested by the same person who attested the photograph. - W. MFBs shall obtain copies of identity documents of all the members of Governing and Executive Bodies of DHA or ask for delegation of power to Administrator under section (7) & (8) of the Pakistan Defence Housing Authority Order, 1980 and accept copy of identity document of Administrator as well as authorized signatories for the purpose of opening accounts of DHA or similar other authorities subject to compliance of other requirements.

+- VII.
 The condition of obtaining Board Resolution is not necessary for foreign companies/entities belonging to countries where said requirements are not enforced under their laws/regulations.
 However, such foreign companies will have to furnish Power of Attorney from the competent authority for opening bank accounts to the satisfaction of their banks. - viii.
 The requirement of obtaining NTN depends upon availability/issuance of NTN by tax authorities.
 The requirement of NTN should not be the reason for refusal of banking services to the customers, especially, where bank account is a prerequisite for obtaining NTN as per FBR's criteria.
 The MFBs should facilitate their customers in opening bank accounts and subsequently obtain NTN when issued by the FBR. - ix.
 The condition of obtaining photocopies of identity documents of directors of Limited Companies/Corporations is relaxed in case of Government/Semi Government entities, where MFBs should obtain photocopies of identity documents of only those directors and persons who are authorized to open and operate the account.
-However, MFBs shall validate identity information including CNIC numbers of other directors from certified copies of 'Form-A/Form-B' and 'Form 29' and verify their particulars through NADRA.
+However, MFBs shall validate identity information including identity document numbers of other directors from certified copies of 'Form-A/Form-B' and 'Form 29' and verify their particulars through NADRA.
 The NADRA verification reports should be retained on record in lieu of photocopies of identity documents.